Pirkanmaa Regional Museum

 Pirkanmaa Regional Museum provides the public with information about research on the archaeology and the built environment in the Tampere Region as well as statements issued by the museum on sites of cultural significance.

-It also supplies information and advice on issues concerning conservation, building repairs and the maintenance of archaeological monuments under the Adopt a Monument programme.
+It also supplies information and advice on issues concerning conservation, building repairs and the maintenance of arhaeological monuments under the Adopt a Monument programme.

 Pirkanmaa Regional Museum provides assistance to local history museums.
 The service is available to privately owned collections and museums run by societies or associations in the Tampere Region.
-Information about local museums in the region is available from the Museokompassi.fi portal.
-Pirkanmaa Regional Museum gives advice on how to repair the local museums’ buildings, conserve objects, care for and catalogue photographs and other collections items, and how to use the Siiri database.
+Pirkanmaa Regional Museum gives advice on hoe to repair the local museums’ buildings, conserve objects, care for and catalogue photographs and other collections items, and hoe to use the Siiri database.
 It also organises events such as the annual Regional Museum Day for museum enthusiasts.

-Pirkanmaa Regional Museum has created a cultural environment library for the use of authorities, researchers and exhibition organisers.
+Pirkanmaa Regional Museum has created a cultural environment library for the use of authorities, researchers ans exhibition organisers.
 Materials in the library can be searched online via the PIKI library portal.
-Materials in the library are not available for loan, but you can reserve a time for viewing them in the museum.
+Materials in the library are not available for loan, but you can reserve a time for viewing the material in the museum.

-Upon request, Pirkanmaa Regional Museum provides expert training on various topics including archaeology, prehistory, built heritage, architecture, cultural landscapes, building conservation, and protection practices.
-It also organises public events, such as annual Pirkanmaan alta seminars presenting results of archaeological field work undertaken in the region, an annual Christmas seminar on the theme of the built environment, as well as events in conjunction with the National Archaeology Days and the European Cultural Heritage Days in the autumn.
+Upon request, Pirkanmaa Regional Museum provides training on various topics including archaeology, prehistory, built heritage, architecture, cultural landscapes, building conservation and protection practises.
+It also organises public events, such as annual Pirkan maan alta semminars in the spring presenting results of archaeological field work undertaken in the region, events in conjunction with the National Archaeology Days and the European Culural Heritage Days in the autumn and an annual Christmas seminar on the theme of the built environment.

 Pirkanmaa Regional Museum maintains a collection management system that serves as a repository of information on the cultural environment and museum collections in the region.
 Entitled Siiri, the system also includes a geographic information database of sites and areas of historical value in the region.
 Most of the information is publicly available in the online version of the Siiri database (in Finnish only).
 Information for land owners and others with an interest in the cultural environment can be accessed and printed out from the system.